Urbanham/CS4220/README.md

 http://eloquentjavascript.net/

 **Grading Policy:** <br/>
-Homework/Exercises/Lab/Quiz 50% <br/>
+Homework, Lab and Quizzes 50% <br/>
 Midterm 25% <br/>
-Final 25%
+Final 25% <br/>

 A -- 90 - 100 <br/>
 B -- 80 - 89 <br/>
 C -- 60 - 79 <br/>
 D -- 40 - 59 <br/>
 F -- below 40 <br/>
-*CSULA grades on a plus/minus scale*
+*grades use a plus/minus scale (for example a final grade of 90 is an A- and a final grade of 89 is a B+)*

 **Homework Submission** <br />
 Please submit all assignments via CSNS - http://csns.calstatela.edu/